stakater/Playbook/content/workshop/sealed-secrets/workshop.md

     mysql_database: Raz+1@2ZQzia921@ea21@a21az23.......
 ```

-6. Use the command given below to create a sealed secret in the cluster:
+6. Add the command in your CI/CD tool to create the SealedSecret, it can also be created manually:

 ```
 sudo kubectl apply -f SEALED-SECRET.yaml -n NAMESPACE